-- Errors in the exogenous variable forecasts; - Errors related to using the NYS employment to U.S. employment ratio as a measure of the State's economic conditions; - Errors related to using estimated weights attributable to the portion of goods and services that are taxable; and - Administrative changes or unanticipated legislative action.
+- Errors in the exogenous variable forecasts; - Errors related to using the NYS employment to U.S. employment ratio as a measure of the State's economic conditions; - Errors related to using estimated weights attributable to the portion of goods and services that are taxable; - Administrative changes or unanticipated legislative action; and - Significant inflationary changes.